MSenden/ReScience-submission/article/senden-schuecker-hahne-diesmann-goebel-2017.md

 # Introduction

-We provide an implementation of the saccade generator (GM) model of the neural circuitry in the reticular formation underlying saccadic eye movements proposed by Gancarz & Grossberg [@Gancarz1998].
-The model forms part of (e.g. is it an important paper in the domain ?).
-The original implementation is not publicly available.
-T he implementation we propose is coded in the NEST [@Gewaltig2007] framework, one of the modern actively developed simulation platforms that is publicly available.
-The code uses the Python interface [@Eppler2008] for legibility.
-The model and analysis scripts are implemented using Python 2.7.12.
+We provide an implementation of the saccade generator (SG); a rate neuron model of the neural circuitry in the reticular formation proposed by Gancarz & Grossberg [@Gancarz1998].
+The same group has recently sucessfully embedded the SG into a larger model of the eye movement network [@Grossberg2012] showcasing its compatible nature.
+This compatibility of the SG model might prove useful in the future for studying the interplay of neural (sub)systems of visuo-motor integration.
+It is thus of interest to implement the model in publicly available, widely used, and actively developed neural simulation frameworks such as NEST [@Gewaltig2007].
+We show that the model translates well to the NEST framework as our implementation faithfully reproduces most simulation results reported in the original publication.
+Our code uses the Python interface [@Eppler2008] for legibility with both model and analysis scripts being implemented using Python 2.7.12.

 # Methods

-The methods section should explain how you replicated the original results:

-* did you use paper description
-* did you contact authors ?
-* did you use original sources ?
-* did you modify some parts ?
-* etc.

-If relevevant in your domain, you should also provide a new standardized description of the work.
+We largely follow the descriptions of the model provided in the original publication with a number well-motivated exceptions.
+First, in the original description, neuron activations are bounded from below at zero resulting in their rectification at every step in the numerical integration.
+Since this effectively alters neuron dynamics from their original description, we refrained from this practice.
+Instead, input received by each neuron from other neurons was passed through a rectified linear gain function before summation.
+This assured that neuron dynamics accorded with their description.
+Second, the gain function
+$$ g(x) = {\frac{x^4}{0.1^4+x^4}} $$ {#eq:1}
+(equation A11) in the original publication was replaced by
+$$ g(x) = {\frac{1}{e^{-40(x-0.1)}}} $$ {#eq:2}
+to prevent positive responses to negative net input but otherwise preserve the shape of the curve for $\mathrm{x>0}$.
+Third, according to equation A12 in the original publication horizontal eye position $\theta$ is given by $\mathrm{\theta=260({TN}_{r}-0.5)}$.
+However, activation of tonic neurons (TNs) is 0 rather than 0.5 when the eye is at the center of its range and a factor of 260 produces saccades of excessively high amplitudes.
+We found a factor of 150 to reproduce original simulations better.
+Finally, the original implementation uses the fourth order Runge–Kutta method for numerical integration.
+Instead, we used the Exponential Euler method which is standardly implemented in NEST for the numerical integration of rate neurons [@Hahne2016].

+In addition to these changes, the original model description has two features which cannot be straightforwardly translated to NEST.
+First, whether a nonlinear gain function is applied to a neuron's input can depend on the origin of said input.
+This is notably the case for excitatory burst neurons (EBNs) and omnipause neurons (OPNs).
+Since NEST only applies a single gain function per neuron to each of its input, we opted for using a linear gain function for EBNs and OPNs and to pass those inputs requiring an additional nonlinear gain function through an auxiliary unit instantaneously applying the desired nonlinearity.
+Second, constant input to a neuron was provided by an appropriately weighted bias node.

 # Results

-Results should be compared with original results and you have to explain why you think they are the same or why they may differ (qualitative result vs quantitative result).
-Note that it is not necessary to redo all the original analysis of the results.
+In the remainder we present the results of our simulations for all nine experiments reported in the original publication.
+While our results generally accord very well with those of Gancarz & Grossberg [@Gancarz1998], some simulations required slightly divergent parameter values to reproduce original results.

-## Saccadic staircase simulation
+## 1) Saccadic staircase simulation

-Bli Bla Blub
+The first simulation reported by Gancarz & Grossberg [@Gancarz1998] showcases the evolution of activity for each neuron type in the horizontal SG to a constant input ($\mathrm{I=1}$) applied to the left long-lead burst neuron (LLBN) for $265\,\mathrm{ms}$.

 ![**Figure caption for part (A) and part (B) .**
-Description of stuff happening  in the original implementation of Gancarz & Grossberg [@Gancarz1998].](../code/fig3.eps){#fig:fig_1 height="8.5cm" width="11.6cm"}
+Description of stuff happening  in the original implementation of Gancarz & Grossberg [@Gancarz1998].](../code/fig3.eps){#fig:fig_1}

 ## Cell activity profiles in the reticular formation

-Bli Bla Blub
+blubber

 ![**Figure caption for part (A) and part (B) .**
-Description of stuff happening  in the original implementation of Gancarz & Grossberg [@Gancarz1998].](../code/fig5.eps){#fig:fig_2 height="11.6cm" width="8.5cm"}
+Description of stuff happening  in the original implementation of Gancarz & Grossberg [@Gancarz1998].](../code/fig5.eps){#fig:fig_2 height="8.5cm" width="6.375cm" align="left"}

 ## Visually guided saccades

 Bli Bla Blub

 ![**Figure caption for part (A) and part (B) .**
-Description of stuff happening  in the original implementation of Gancarz & Grossberg [@Gancarz1998].](../code/fig6.eps){#fig:fig_3}
+Description of stuff happening  in the original implementation of Gancarz & Grossberg [@Gancarz1998].](../code/fig6.eps){#fig:fig_3 height="8.5cm" width="8.5cm"}

 ## Oblique staircase simulation

 Bli Bla Blub

 ![**Figure caption for part (A) and part (B) .**
-Description of stuff happening  in the original implementation of Gancarz & Grossberg [@Gancarz1998].](../code/fig7.eps){#fig:fig_4}
+Description of stuff happening  in the original implementation of Gancarz & Grossberg [@Gancarz1998].](../code/fig7.eps){#fig:fig_4 height="11.6cm" width="8.5cm"}

 ## Tuning curve of excitatory burst neuron (EBN)

 Bli Bla Blub

 ![**Figure caption for part (A) and part (B) .**
-Description of stuff happening  in the original implementation of Gancarz & Grossberg [@Gancarz1998].](../code/fig8.eps){#fig:fig_5}
+Description of stuff happening  in the original implementation of Gancarz & Grossberg [@Gancarz1998].](../code/fig8.eps){#fig:fig_5 height="8.5cm" width="8.5cm"}

 ## Effects of frequency of external stimulation

 Bli Bla Blub

 ![**Figure caption for part (A) and part (B) .**
-Description of stuff happening  in the original implementation of Gancarz & Grossberg [@Gancarz1998].](../code/fig9.eps){#fig:fig_6}
+Description of stuff happening  in the original implementation of Gancarz & Grossberg [@Gancarz1998].](../code/fig9.eps){#fig:fig_6 height="5.0cm" width="11.6cm"}

 ## Trading saccade velocity and duration

 Bli Bla Blub

 ![**Figure caption for part (A) and part (B) .**
-Description of stuff happening  in the original implementation of Gancarz & Grossberg [@Gancarz1998].](../code/fig10.eps){#fig:fig_7}
+Description of stuff happening  in the original implementation of Gancarz & Grossberg [@Gancarz1998].](../code/fig10.eps){#fig:fig_7 height="11.6cm" width="8.5cm"}

 ## Smooth staircase simulation

 Bli Bla Blub

 ![**Figure caption for part (A) and part (B) .**
-Description of stuff happening  in the original implementation of Gancarz & Grossberg [@Gancarz1998].](../code/fig11.eps){#fig:fig_8}
+Description of stuff happening  in the original implementation of Gancarz & Grossberg [@Gancarz1998].](../code/fig11.eps){#fig:fig_8 height="11.6cm" width="8.5cm"}

 ## Interrupted saccade simulation

 Bli Bla Blub

 ![**Figure caption for part (A) and part (B) .**
-Description of stuff happening  in the original implementation of Gancarz & Grossberg [@Gancarz1998].](../code/fig12.eps){#fig:fig_9}
+Description of stuff happening  in the original implementation of Gancarz & Grossberg [@Gancarz1998].](../code/fig12.eps){#fig:fig_9 height="11.6cm" width="8.5cm"}

 # Conclusion